tytydraco/yessleep/out/My_wife_cries_at_11pm_every_night.md

 The night Ellen died, after the hospital, after sitting for hours in that cold, fluorescent waiting room, I finally came home with Zoe.
 My mom and dad stayed over with us.

-Just a baby—too young to understand what had happened.
+Just a baby.
+Too young to understand what had happened.

-But that night, when I put Zoe to bed, she started crying.
+But that night, only more questions came.

+When I put Zoe to bed, she started crying.
 It was loud and heart-wrenching, nothing like the soft cries of a sleepy baby.
 I held her, soothing her as best I could until she finally calmed down.

-It wasn’t until later, after she’d fallen asleep in my arms, that I glanced at the clock.
+It wasn’t until after she’d fallen asleep in my arms that I glanced at the clock.
 It was just a few minutes after 11 p.m.
 My stomach dropped.

 I hoped it was maybe just a coincidence.

 Though as the days and nights passed, it was clear...

 Every night at 11 p.m. on the dot, Zoe cries a horrible cry.
 Her body writhes, as if she's in some great pain.
 I can’t do anything for her.
 I hold her tightly in my arms and just let her cry out.

+Sometimes,  when Zoe starts crying, the room seems to grow colder, like a sudden drop in temperature that chills my skin, my bones.
+The air itself feels heavy, as if something unseen is pressing down on us.
+It's not like this every time.
+Some times it seems to do the opposite.

+Like the room gets warmer, lighter.

+I know I probably sound crazy.

+This has obviously been like this longer than I'd care to admit.
+I just haven't known what to do.

 Feeling hopeless, I finally confided in my parents about Zoe’s nightly crying.